rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 >A stream of timestamped values belonging to the same metric and the same set of labeled dimensions, along with comprehensive statistics and metrics of the monitored cluster.

 In other words, Prometheus let's you view metrics from your different Rancher and Kubernetes objects.
-Using timestamps, Prometheus let's you query and view these metrics in easy-to-read graphs and visuals, either through the Rancher UI or [Grafana](https://grafana.com/), which is an analytics viewing platform deployed along with Prometheus.
+Using timestamps, Prometheus let you query and view these metrics in easy-to-read graphs and visuals, either through the Rancher UI or [Grafana](https://grafana.com/), which is an analytics viewing platform deployed along with Prometheus.
 By viewing data that Prometheus scrapes from your cluster control plane, nodes, and deployments, you can stay on top of everything happening in your cluster.
 You can then use these analytics to better run your organization: stop system emergencies before they start, develop maintenance strategies, restore crashed servers, etc.  Multi-tenancy support in terms of cluster and project-only Prometheus instances are also supported.

 ## In This Document